mukil/dm4-notifications/README.md

 ## Usage: Subscribe items to receive notifications

-A subscription is created (using DeepaMehta's Webclient) through drawing an association of type `Notification Subscription` between a `Username` topic and a topic of type `Workspace`, `Topicmap` or `Note`.
+A subscription is created (using DeepaMehta's Webclient) through using the `Subscribe` command on topics or drawing an association of type `Notification Subscription` between your `Username` topic and a topic of type `Workspace`, `Topicmap` or `Note`.
 For example see the following screenshot.

 ![Notification Subscription Example: "admin" subscribed to three items](https://github.com/mukil/dm4-notifications/raw/master/docs/screen_a_notification_subscription_edge_860.png)